madebits/madebits.github.io/blog/2017/2017-10-08-VSCode-Extensions.md

 * [Jumpy](https://marketplace.visualstudio.com/items?itemName=wmaurer.vscode-jumpy) - or the better one [MetaGo](https://marketplace.visualstudio.com/items?itemName=metaseed.metago) enables jumping around viewport text using keyboard.

+##Git

+* [Git Lens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) - I do not use Git via VSCode, but it is useful to see history of files within the VSCode.

 ##Useful

 * [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - comming from SublimeText where spell check is build in, I find this extension indispensable, especially when I used VSCode as a text editor.
 It is not as good as SublimeText, but still usable.
 It would be nice VSCode had this support built in.